-Antibiotic Resistant bacteria - ex.
-MRSA and ESBL and VRE
+Antibiotic-resistant bacteria - e.g. MRSA and ESBL and VRE

-- Antibiotic resistance is one of the biggest threats to global health, food security, and development today. - Antibiotic resistance occurs naturally, but misuse of antibiotics and some biocides are accelerating the process.
-The world urgently needs to change the way it prescribes and uses antibiotics. - A growing number of infections such as pneumonia, tuberculosis, etc. are becoming harder to treat, and sometimes impossible, as the antibiotics used to treat them become less effective. - Antibiotic resistance leads to longer hospital stays, higher medical costs and increased mortality. - Infection prevention is important for decreasing the need for antibiotics and hence it will help control the spread of antibiotic resistance. - Important for infection prevention is to ensure that hands, instruments, and environment are clean.
+- Antibiotic resistance is one of the biggest threats to global health, food security and development today. - Antibiotic resistance occurs naturally, but misuse of antibiotics and some biocides are accelerating the process.
+The world urgently needs to change the way it prescribes and uses antibiotics. - A growing number of infections, such as pneumonia, tuberculosis, etc., are becoming harder to treat, and sometimes impossible, as the antibiotics used to treat them become less effective. - Antibiotic resistance leads to longer hospital stays, higher medical costs and increased mortality. - Infection prevention is important for decreasing the need for antibiotics and hence it will help control the spread of antibiotic resistance. - It's important for infection prevention to ensure that hands, instruments, and environment are clean.

-According to OECD the implementation of a package including improved hand hygiene, antibiotic stewardship programmes and enhanced environmental hygiene in health care settings would reduce the health burden of AMR by 85% while producing savings of 0,7 euros per capita per year.
+According to the OECD, the implementation of a package including improved hand hygiene, antibiotic stewardship programmes and enhanced environmental hygiene in healthcare settings would reduce the health burden of AMR by 85% while producing savings of 0.7 euros per capita per year.